Research at the IRC

 “The important thing is to not stop questioning”

-This wise recommendation represents the International Rescue Committee’s strong commitment toresearch, evaluation and learning.
+This wise recommendation represents the International Rescue Committee’s strong commitment to research, evaluation and learning.
 Appropriately, it comes from the great scientist and humanitarian at whose suggestion our organization was founded in 1933.
-Over 75 years later, our work is driven by equal parts of passion and proof, ideals and ideas.
+Nearly 80 years later, our work is driven by equal parts of passion and proof, ideals and ideas.
 This principle of rigorous inquiry and examination guides the way in which we design our programs and deliver our services.

 Research, Evaluation and Learning

 It is the IRC’s mission to respond to the world’s worst crises and help people to survive and rebuild their lives.
 It is our responsibility to fulfill that mission with the greatest possible degree of effectiveness and efficiency.